 Township Road Program (5-Year Anticipated)

-Note – The original 5-Year Anticipated Program listing, first posted in 2013, is being updated.
-A significant 2015 Road Program has been presented in public and once documents are prepared and bid packets finalized the listing will be re-posted with the updated information for public inspection.
+Note – The original 5-Year Anticipated Program listing, first posted in 2013, is being updated with information from 2015.
+It will be re-posted upon completion with the updated information for public inspection.

-Unfortunately, the bids received for the 2015 Newtown Township Road Program (both for Phase 1 as well as for the Inlet Repair and Replacement portion) were determined higher than could be accepted by the Township.
-The Board of Supervisors authorized rejecting all bids and re-advertising.
-A smaller Phase I is now being finalized to be followed by the larger Phase II.
+After the bids received for the 2015 Newtown Township Road Program (both for Phase 1 as well as for the Inlet Repair and Replacement portion) were determined higher than could be accepted by the Township, the Board of Supervisors authorized rejecting all bids and re-advertising.
+A smaller Phase I was advertised and bid on.
+At the July 13, 2015 Board of Supervisors Meeting, Gessler Construction was identified as the lowest bidder and awarded the contract.
+The larger Phase II portion of the Road Program is anticipated to be addressed in the near future.
 This web site will be updated appropriately.
 See the quick link “Bids and RFP’s” on the home page for additional information.

 Newtown Township Recycling Information